Best Online Master’s Degrees in: International Relations

 Editor’s Picks: Online Schools for International Relations

 The award for best online master’s degree in international relations for value was given to St. Mary’s University.
-This private not-for-profit institution based in San Antonio was ranked ninth on U.S. News & World Report‘s list of best value schools in 2012.
+This private not-for-profit institution based in San Antonio was ranked ninth on U.S. News & World Report‘s list of best value schools.
 A strong academic reputation, excellent faculty members, and generous financial aid packages all help to place St. Mary’s first for our rankings in this category.
 In fact, according to Payscale.com’s annual Return on Investment Rankings, graduates can expect an average ROI of 6.2%.
 This increases to an expected ROI of 8.2% once financial aid is factored into the equation.

 Troy University was selected as the best online master’s degree in international relations for flexibility.
 This large public institution based in Troy, Ala., has expanded their distance learning offerings in recent years, including a master’s program in international relations.
 The school’s online courses utilize Blackboard, a popular and technologically advanced virtual learning platform.
 Students can access the online classroom, download course materials, complete assignments, and participate in discussion boards at whatever times work best with their personal and professional schedules.
 For these reasons, Troy University topped our list in this category.

 Webster University was awarded the title of best online master’s degree in international relations for financial support.
 According to the National Center for Education Statistics, 97% of new students received some form of financial assistance.
 Additionally, 97% of aid packages included grant or scholarship funding.
 Approximately 75% of students seeking aid also took advantage of federal student loan programs.
 Statistics indicate manageable levels of debt for most graduates with only a 4% default rate in 2009.